Gallicchio-Lab/AToM-OpenMM/examples/README.md

 ### Software requirements

-This ASyncRE software.
-The examples have been written assuming that it is installed under `$HOME/software/async_re-openmm`.
+This AToM-OpenMM software.
+The examples have been written assuming that it is installed under `$HOME/software/AToM-OpenMM`.

-To run the examples we assume that the [OpenMM](http://openmm.org) libraries (version 7.7.0 or newer) have been installed in a location where python can find them.
+Follow the [installation instructions](https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin) to install OpenMM and the ATM Meta Force plugin.
+In general, we assume that the [OpenMM](http://openmm.org) libraries (version 7.6.0 or newer) have been installed in a location where python can find them.
 Presumably you did so under a `conda` environment.
 If so activate the environment to run the examples.
 We also assume that the [ATMMetaForce OpenMM plugin](https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin) is installed and available within the same OpenMM environment and that python can find the corresponding python bindings.

-A sample `runopenmm` script is provided in the  [scripts/]( https://github.com/Gallicchio-Lab/async_re-openmm/tree/master/examples/scripts) to get you started if needed.
+When using a conda environment, the examples can be launched with the ``python`` command of that environment.
+For other situations, a sample `runopenmm` script is provided in the  [scripts/]( https://github.com/Gallicchio-Lab/AToM-OpenMM/tree/master/examples/scripts) to get you started if needed.
 It requires you to define the environment variable `OPENMM_DIR` pointing to the OpenMM installation on your system.
 It also assumes that the python OpenMM bindings have been stored under the same folder.

 Free energy analysis requires R with the UWHAM R module.
+Do ``conda install r-base`` to install R in a conda environment.
 To install the UWHAM module run `install.packages("UWHAM")` in R.